jerverless/jerverless/README.md

 Turn anything into a serverless function..
 Docker ready!

+jerverless is a serverless runner which will execute anything (binaries, commands or your scripts) as a serverless function.
+It simply pipes http POST data into STDIN of any executable vice versa.

+## How it works!

 <div  align="center">
   <img src="media/jerverless.png"/>
 </div>

-jerverless is a serverless runner which will execute anything (binaries, commands or your scripts) as a serverless function.
-It simply pipes http POST data into STDIN of any executable vice versa.

 ## Example functions